osu-mist/evals/README.md

 ### Setup a local test environment
 ---
+1. Using a docker container is recommended and can be found [here](https://github.sig.oregonstate.edu/ecs-data/ansible-private-roles/tree/master/roles/evals_liferay_server_setup).
+Otherwise instructions are as follows.

-1. Java version 1.7.0_80 is the only version I was successful with
+2. Java version 1.7.0_80 is the only version I was successful with

-2. Choose and download a [Liferay version](https://sourceforge.net/projects/lportal/files/Liferay%20Portal/)
+3. Choose and download a [Liferay version](https://sourceforge.net/projects/lportal/files/Liferay%20Portal/)
     - I had the most success with version 6.1.1-ce-ga2
     - Download liferay-portal-tomcat-${version}
     - Download liferay-plugins-sdk-${version}